 Meaning.
 The first extract below is a section of the map MA20/2 showing the application route from A to B as a coloured road.
-The second extract is a close up of the application route from A to B showing the application route as a coloured road and in the same colour and style as the existing bridleway 27 Staploe that crosses the application route.
+The second extract is a close up of the application route from A to B showing the application route as a coloured road and in the same colour and style as the existing bridleway 19 Staploe that it leaves from at A.